Constellium and students

 How does the HR team help students to develop their projects?

-We take a hands-on approach and foster your development.
+We take a hands-on approach and foster their development.

 In Singen for example, which is one of the plants that I’m most familiar with due to my position, we assign our apprentices to five trainers who are dedicated to teaching them from scratch.

-If you are effective here your responsibilities will quickly grow.
-You can start on shop floor and become a shift leader then production leader within a matter of years.
+Motivated students can quickly join their responsibilities within Constellium.
+For example, one can start on the shop floor and become a shift leader then production leader within a matter of years.

 Frédéric, apprentice at Neuf-Brisach plant